DMacMakes/dmacdocs/content/en/torrens/ise102/week10/_index.md

 If our game isn't running most of the time, and sleeps in 65ms blocks, **it's easy for textpixels to miss keypresses**.

-    DIAGRAM
+*ADD DIAGRAM*

 ### Our Old Friend Modulus `&`

-If batty only moves every 2nd, 4th, or whatever frame, she'll move slower but we'll still catch ll the keypresses.
+If batty only moves every 2nd, 4th, or whatever frame, she'll move slower but we'll still catch all the keypresses.

 Modulus is great at doing things when certain divisions are reached: even, odd, every 20th, etc.

+{{< alert title="You Can't Not Know Integer Division" color= "danger" >}}
+If you don't understand _Integer Division_ and _remainders_, it's officially on you now.
+Go study it, **get it locked down**.
+It's taught in primary school so it was a long time ago, but it's very easy to re-learn.
+Look it up on wikipedia, call up your high school maths teacher, whatever, but DO IT NOW.
+{{< /alert >}}

 ### Exercise 2d: Move Every X Frames